-18/ Although the Arctic peregrine falcon was delisted on October 5, goose-grass sedge appears to be an early successional species, colonizing shallow, wet, organic loamy soils along streams and in seep areas of gentle terrain.
+18/ Although the Arctic peregrine falcon was delisted on October 5, 1994 (Federal Register Vol. 59, No. 192, pp. 50796-50805) and is no goose-grass sedge appears to be an early successional species, colonizing shallow, wet, organic loamy soils along streams and in seep areas of gentle terrain.
 The soils are usually very shallow and have a high content of stones and gravel.
 Surrounding vegetation is usually moist meadows or tundra.
 In some areas it may be one of the first plants to stabilize stream banks and wet, slumping soils of high elevation terraces.